Clivern/Hutch/README.md

 ### Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, `Midway` is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.
+For transparency into our release cycle and in striving to maintain backward compatibility, `Chestnut` is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/clivern/midway/releases) for changelogs for each release version of `Midway`.
+See the [Releases section of our GitHub project](https://github.com/clivern/chestnut/releases) for changelogs for each release version of `Chestnut`.
 It contains summaries of the most noteworthy changes made in each release.
-Also see the [Milestones section](https://github.com/clivern/midway/milestones) for the future roadmap.
+Also see the [Milestones section](https://github.com/clivern/chestnut/milestones) for the future roadmap.

 ### Bug tracker

-If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/clivern/midway/issues
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/clivern/chestnut/issues

 ### Security Issues

-If you discover a security vulnerability within `Midway`, please send an email to [hello@clivern.com](mailto:hello@clivern.com)
+If you discover a security vulnerability within `Chestnut`, please send an email to [hello@clivern.com](mailto:hello@clivern.com)

 ### Contributing